ChrisPelatari/chrispelatari.github.io/_posts/2024-03-02-discourse-fresh-install.md

 # Discourse Fresh Install on Mac OS

 ## Introduction
-So, most of the install instructions are correct, but there are a few things that are not.
+So, most of the install instructions are correct, but there are a few extra steps I had to figure out.
 I will go through the steps to install Discourse on Mac OS.

 ## Prerequisites
 You need to have the following installed: